johnston9/shot-caller-production/TESTING.md

 ### The Subscription Page

-- Use Case: View and purchase Subscriptions. <br>
+- Use Case: View and purchase Platform Subscriptions. <br>

-  1. Click on the Subscription Plans link and the Subscriptions page opens.<br>
+  1. Click on the Subscription Plans link and the Subscriptions page opens displaying all the plans.<br>
-  2. Click on a Plan and the Stripe page opens.<br>
+  2. Click on a Platform Plan and the Stripe page opens.<br>
   3. Enter you Details but don't tick the Terms and Conditions box and submit.<br>
   4. A Message appears telling you to tick the bow.<br>
   5. Tick the box and submit.<br>